 Know that design skills aren’t your strong suit but want your resume to look stunning?
 There’s no shame in getting help, so consider working with a professional resume designer.
 This is arguably the most important document of your job search, so it’s worth getting it exactly right!

-13. Keep it Recent, Keep it Relevant
+13. Most Recent, Most Relevant

 As a rule, you should only show the most recent 10-15 years of your career history and only include the experience relevant to the positions to which you are applying.
 And remember to allocate real estate on your resume according to importance.
 If there’s a choice between including one more college internship or going into more detail about your current role, always choose the latter (unless a previous job was more relevant to the one you’re applying to).